Bowlslaw/slawOS/README.md

 Building an Operating System from the ground up

 Because I use __attribute__((packed)) for structs, this will only compile with GCC.
-I use cross-compiled GCC by follinwg the instructions on the osdev wiki.
+I use cross-compiled binutils by following the instructions on the osdev wiki.